-In June 2022, the Foundation entered into a loan agreement with CULSF to purchase land for development for the future use and benefit of Clemson University.
-The loan amount advanced was \$2,006,075.
-The funds advanced to CULSF are included in the due from related organizations on the consolidated statements of financial position at June 30, 2023 and 2022, with balances of \$1,940,434 and \$2,006,075, respectively.
-Interest will be accrued based on the prime rate plus 25 basis points and calculated annually with annual adjustments on the anniversary date, but shall never be less than the interest rate on the purchase close date or greater than the interest rate on the purchase closing date was 4.25%.
-The interest rate was 5.25% at June 30, 2023 and 2022.
-The loan allows for either monthly or annual payments with a maturity of June 2028.
+In June 2022, the Foundation entered into a loan agreement with Clemson University Land Stewardship Foundation ("CULSF") to purchase land for development for the future use and benefit of the University.
+The loan amount advanced was \$2,006,072.
+The funds advanced to CULSF are included in the due from related organizations line item on the consolidated statements of financial position at June 30, 2024 and 2023 with balances of \$1,877,904 and \$1,940,434 respectively.
+Interest will be accrued based on the prime rate plus 25 basis points and calculated annually with annual adjustments on the anniversary date but shall never be less than the interest rate on the purchase close date or greater than the interest rate on the purchase closing date plus 1.00%.
+The interest rate on the purchase closing date was 4.25%.
+The interest rate was 5.25% at June 30, 2024 and 2023.
+The loan allows for either monthly or annual payments with a maturity in June 2028.
 The loan is based upon a 20-year amortization with a final balloon payment at maturity.